 This information is for single parents in Scotland who would like to arrange child maintenance payments.
 Both parents are legally responsible for the financial costs of bringing up their children even if they do not live together as a couple. …

 If you, or your children, have a disability or illness you may be entitled to help with the costs of the services and support you need.
-This factsheet only gives an overview of the disability benefits you may be entitled to.
+This advice guide only gives an overview of the disability benefits you may be entitled to.

 As your children get older your benefits, tax credits and child maintenance will change.
-This factsheet describes the main changes you need to be aware of.
+This advice guide describes the main changes you need to be aware of.